Saskatchewan Highway 3: CanAm Highway

-The North American Free Trade Agreement NAFTA super corridor CanAm Highway travels along U.S. Route 85 connecting Mexico to Canada.
-The CanAm highway in Canada comprises Saskatchewan Highways 35, 39, 6, 3, and 2.
-The total length of the CanAm highway is 4122 km, of which Hwy 3 contributes a 97.8 mi segment length.
-The route designated as CanAm in the 1920s continues south in Mexico as Mexican Federal Highway 45, and north as SK 102 but are not labelled the CanAm highway.
+The North American Free Trade Agreement (NAFTA) super corridor CanAm Highway travels along U.S. Route 85 connecting Mexico to Canada.
+The CanAm Highway in Canada comprises Saskatchewan Highways 35, 39, 6, 3, and 2.
+The total length of the CanAm Highway is 4122 km, of which Highway 3 contributes 97.8 mi.
+The route designated as CanAm in the 1920s continues south into Mexico as Federal Highway 45, and north as Saskatchewan's Highway 102 but are not labelled the CanAm Highway.